stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Cloudflare is responsible for a huge chunk of the internet and their business model is literally MITM as a service." ([kingslyj](https://twitter.com/kingslyj/status/1285457452306018307))

 ""This works by situating the DNS providers’ nameservers behind a transparent DNS proxy" Cloudflare is amazing.
 Convincing half the internet to voluntarily undergo a MITM attack.
 I've always assumed NSA + God knows who else has all (unencrypted) traffic going through CF." ([thesteedster](https://twitter.com/thesteedster/status/1286001305102815238))

 "That's interesting, Cloudflare's captcha is an image, which screenreaders can't read, and there's no audio.
 Which potentially means people with eye-sight issues can potentially be cut off from half of the Internet. a11y" ([vebbed](https://twitter.com/vebbed/status/1285707876150005760))